-302. Organic Chemistry II (5).
+- 302. Organic Chemistry II (5).
 Lec.
 4, Lab.
 3, Pr., CH 301.
-A detailed study of the major functional groups in organic chemistry.

-303. Organic Chemistry III (5).
+A detailed study of the major functional groups in organic chemistry. - 303.
+Organic Chemistry III (5).
 Lec.
 4, Lab.
 3, Pr., CH 302.
 A continuation of CH 302 with major emphasis on polyfunctional molecules, including a brief introduction to biochemical systems.
-The laboratory deals with qualitative analysis.

-320. Instrumental Methods in Biochemistry (5).
+The laboratory deals with qualitative analysis. - 320.
+Instrumental Methods in Biochemistry (5).
 Lec.
 3, Lab.
 6, Pr., 20 hours of chemistry.

 Biomolecules and their analyses by modern instrumental methods.
 An emphasis will be placed on the principles of and applications of the instruments.
-Many employment opportunities require a working knowledge of this type of instrumentation.
+Many employment opportunities require working knowledge of this type of instrumentation.
+Offered during Spring Quarter.

 - 410. Physical Chemistry I (5).
 Lec.
 4, Lab.
-3, Pr., 25 hours of chemistry.
+3, Pr., 25 hours of Chemistry.
 A study of kinetic phenomena which influence chemical reactions.
 Taught in fall quarter of even-numbered years.
 This course may be taught concurrently with CH 610. - 411.
 Physical Chemistry II (5).
 Lec.
 4, Lab.
 3, Pr., 25 hours of chemistry.
 A study of thermodynamics and chemical bonding.
-Taught in fall quarter of odd-numbered years.
+Taught in fall quarter of oddnumbered years.
 This course may be taught concurrently with CH 611. - 420.
 Biochemistry (5).
 Lec.
 4, Lab.
 3, Pr., 25 hours of chemistry or biology including CH 301.
 A standard biochemistry course for students in the health and physical sciences.
 CH 220, 320, and 420 would be equivalent to a minor in biochemistry.
+This

+CH 220, 320, and 420 would be equivalent to a minor in biochemistry.
 This course may be taught concurrently with CH 620.
+Offered during Summer Quarter.